Hayk-Tem/bfmecli/README.md

 * Convert from str to csf
-* [csfFilePath] is optional, if not specified csf file name is the same as str file name.

 ```bash
 bfme str <strFilePath> [csfFilePath]
 ```

 * Convert from json to csf
-* [jsonFilePath] is optional, if not specified csf file name is the same as json file name.

 ```bash
 bfme str <strFilePath> [jsonFilePath]